 The AF8 Roadshow is held biennially, and includes public talks and school visits hosted by Emergency Management Groups around the South Island.
-Check out our 2023 events below.

 The AF8 Roadshow leverages the close partnership between science and emergency management, demonstrating the value of working together to be better prepared for natural hazard events in New Zealand.
 The delivery and success of the Roadshow as a communication initiative is due to a real collaborative effort, where science provides the foundation for robust community-led discussions and informed decision-making, supported by local emergency management and communication experts.

 Project partners include: the six South Island Emergency Management Groups, Toka Tū Ake EQC, QuakeCoRE: NZ Centre for Earthquake, Resilience to Nature’s Challenges and GNS Science.

 Ever wondered how the AF8 Roadshow is designed and delivered?
 What have we learnt from it and what feedback we receive?
 We've published a book chapter all about it and it is available to read open source (thanks to the University of Otago!).

 “This is a fantastic opportunity for our communities to be involved in learning more about an event that could impact on them.
 The Roadshow really makes science accessible.” – Emergency Management Officer, Marlborough